r7kamura/rspec-request_describer/README.md

 end
 ```

-`headers` is provided to modify request headers.
+### params
+You can also pass query parameter or request body by modifying `params`.
-In the above example, a token is added into Authorization request header.
+In the this example, `?sort=id` is added into URL query string.
+For GET request `params` is converted into URL query string,
+while it's converted into request body for the other methods
+.
+Note that if you specified `application/json` Content-Type request header,
+`params` would be encoded into JSON format.

 ```ruby
 describe "GET /users" do